 When crafting the network diagram, project managers shortlist the obvious lag indicators.
 That way, they build an idea for the overall project lag time.
 There are two routes for this task: the Arrow Diagramming Method (ADM) and Precedence Diagramming Method (PDM), both essential tools in project timeline creation.

 What sets them apart is their compatibility.
 So, the PDM method can use four types of dependencies, reflecting the intricacies of task dependency.
 The list includes the start-to-finish, start-to-start, finish-to-start, and finish-to-finish types.

 For the lead time metrics, only the finish-to-start working tasks are the focus.
 They occur when the next task cannot commence before the predecessor activity ends.
 In such cases, any lag time affects both of the tasks in the sequence, emphasizing the importance of duration estimation.

 Therefore, a project can have several types of both lead and lag times.
 For example, the follow-up task will begin while the first one is still ongoing.
 Similarly, an accident will happen that produces a two-day lag time before the successor activity, highlighting the need for time management.

 Then, project managers will denote any and all such instances.
 If they need to make up for a period of time due to lag, they’ll put a positive value.
-Otherwise, any time savings produce a negative number in the network diagram.
+Otherwise, any time savings produce a negative number in the network diagram, showcasing schedule variance.

 Lag Time in Project Management – The Common Lag Indicators